ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 Now comes the hard part (at least for me): starting.
 Once I've done that it's infinitely easier to continue.
-So I patiently wait for desire to get to the code.
+So I patiently wait for desire to kick in.
 This time it did not take long,
-I was kinda frustrated with another project and seemed to be a good idea to C some Rust off my X11 skills (pun intended).
+I was kinda frustrated with another project and it seemed to be a good idea to C some Rust off my X11 skills (pun intended).

 Make a fork, checkout a new branch, start hacking.